nytseng/llm-reliability-llama2-lora/README.md

 4. test_model.py  (evaluate on the test data)

 ### TODO priority:
-1. Set up reproducible 5Fold Cross Validation
-2. Fine-Tuning (learning rate, epoch) that reduces training loss under 0.1
+1. Fine-Tuning (learning rate, epoch) that reduces training loss under 0.1
    - If training loss continues to decline with 25 epochs, increase epochs.
    - if training loss fluctuates up and down (check on wandb), reduce learning rate.
 3. Prompt engineering, make sure that training instruction is same as testing